About

 “When Nick isn’t trying to get an appointment with the ever-busy Lacuna Inc., or checking his totem, he’s watching movies.
 When he’s not watching movies, he enjoys reading Straight Jacket, Old Custer, and the Dictionary (his favorite letter is ‘G’).
 Nick enjoys everything from comedy to foreign film to not horror.
 His favorite directors include Stanley Kubrick, David Fincher, Wes Anderson, and Quentin Tarantino.
 He used to work with most of the French Toast Sunday Crew (pretty much everyone but Jess) and recently reconnected with them at the midnight release of Dinner for Shmucks.
 They invited him to come as a special guest to the podcast and the rest, as they say, is. ”

 Nick regularly contributes to the FTS blog page and podcast with his unique insight on film.
 He also writes an ongoing series know as Nick Vs. The Scarecrow where he analyzes and reviews films from “The Scarecrow Video Movie Guide.”
-See all of Nick’s reviews here.
+See all of Nick’s posts here.
 Have a question for Nick?
 Email him at nick@frenchtoastsunday.com